jaseemabid/blog/_drafts/compiler.md

 ## The big picture

-The language is called calculus and it looks like this.
+The language is called Calculus and it looks like this.

-    let id = λx:i.x; let k = 42; id k
+    let id = λx:i.x
+    let k = 42
+    id k

 `λx` is a function that takes one argument `x`.
 The `:i` indicates that `x` is of type integer.
-Everything after the `.` is the body of the function and here it is simply returning the argument. `id k` is a function application with a single argument `k`.
+Everything after the `.` is the body of the function and here it is simply the variable `x`.
+The value of body is implicitly . `id k` is a function application with a single argument `k`.
 Calculus is a fairly simple language.
-A program is a series of function or variable declarations (also called let bindings) and one expression in the end.
+A program is a series of function or variable declarations (also called let bindings) and an expression in the end.
 The result of the expression is returned from the program as the exit code.

 The LLVM IR is a language low level enough to be close to metal but still expressive enough to describe a lot of high level features without too much verbosity.
-Targeting LLVM IR instead of x86 assembly turned out to be a very good idea in retrospect.
 It is best thought of as a high level machine independent portable assembly.
 It is an excellent tool chain for compiler authors with great tooling, descriptive error messages, blazing fast performance and sophisticated optimizations built in.
+Targeting LLVM IR instead of x86 assembly turned out to be a very good idea in retrospect.
 See the [language reference][ll-ir] for a detailed description or follow along for simple examples.

 Calculus can be compiled into LLVM IR with the olifant compiler